powellot/GoogleCareerCertificate/BellaBeat Case Study/README.md

 This scatterplot shows a weak negative correlation between TotalSteps and SedentaryMinutes.
 Between 0 and 10,000 steps, we can see the Loess smoothing shows a strong decrease in SedentaryMinutes as TotalSteps increase.
 With this in mind, there is potential for a Bellabeat device to remind customers to move after a preset amount of time sedentary.

+#### The Relationship Between Total Steps and Calories Burned
+Key Questions:

 #### The Relationship Between Total Time Asleep and Total Time in Bed
 Key Questions:
 - What relationship exists between time asleep and time in bed?